tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ### Van Laarhoven encoding

-In 2009 Twan Van Laarhoven came up with a [new encoding for lenses](https://www.twanvl.nl/blog/haskell/cps-functional-references) which is quite commonly used, for example by the [`lens`](https://hackage.haskell.org/package/lens) library.
+In 2009 Twan Van Laarhoven came up with a [new encoding for lenses](https://www.twanvl.nl/blog/haskell/cps-functional-references) which is commonly used, for example by the [`lens`](https://hackage.haskell.org/package/lens) library.

 ```haskell
 data Lens s a